sranegar/sranegar/README.md

-<h1 style="text-fill-color: transparent; background-image: linear-gradient(45deg, #f3ec78, #af4261">Full Stack Developer | Graphic Designer | Game Development Tutor</h1>
+<h1 style="background-color: red;">Full Stack Developer | Graphic Designer | Game Development Tutor</h1>

-I'm Stephanie Ranegar, and I'm a graphic designer that has a passion for full stack web development.
+I'm Stephanie Ranegar, and I'm a graphic designer that has a passion for full stack c o d i n g.
 <br/>
 - 👩🏻‍🎓 I'm a Senior @ IUPUI - Indianapolis
 - 🌱 I'm learning React and working on PHP using MVC